AlexandruDbr/Excel-data-processing-project-python/README.md

     pip install sqlalchemy
     pip instal pyodbc

 2. Save the Original files" attached in this repo in a directory and replace the following values: <br>
-    * In the variable "root_dir" add the root of the directory in which "Original files" is saved.
-This must be done in order to create "Modified_files" and "Merged_files" directories automatically.
+    * In the variable "root_dir" add the root of the directory in which you want this folder to be created.
+I recommend to choose the same directory in which "Original files" is saved in order to have everything in one place.
+This step must be done in order to create "Modified_files" and "Merged_files" directories automatically.
 Without these files, the code will not produce the end result.
-    * At step 9 Replace "host" with your DBMS instance name and "database", as well as the authenthication method according to your set up.
+    * At step 9 replace "host" with your DBMS instance name and "database" with your database where you wish to load these files.
 You can use your default database in order to not bother with creating a new DB.
+Also, you might need to change the authenthication method according to your set up.
+For detailed instruction for how to set up a connection according to your DBMS with SQLAlchemy go to: https://docs.sqlalchemy.org/en/20/core/engines.html

 ## Transformations